-Maria Mehranian is Managing Partner and Chief Financial Officer of Cordoba Corporation, a nationally recognized infrastructure development firm based in Los Angeles.
+Maria Mehranian is Managing Partner of Cordoba Corporation, a nationally recognized infrastructure development firm based in Los Angeles.
 Maria holds a Masters of Urban and Regional Planning from the University of California, Los Angeles.
 She previously served as a gubernatorial appointee on the Los Angeles Regional Water Quality Control Board from 2008 to 2016.
 She participates in numerous water policy panels on water quality and supply issues, and serves as a guest lecturer for universities throughout the state.

 “I am thrilled to join the Delta Stewardship Council and am looking forward to working with the Council as it pursues the coequal goals of ensuring for a reliable water supply for the state while protecting, restoring and enhancing the precious and unique ecosystem of the Delta,” said Maria Mehranian.
 “I am honored that the Senator de León and the Senate Rules Committee have invested their trust in me to be a steward of the Delta Plan.”